Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

 2. On the **New Contact List** pop-up window, enter the **Name**, **Description**, and select **API Integration** from the Source dropdown.
 <img src="../images/apiintegration.png" alt="API Integration" title="API Integration" style="border: 1px solid gray; zoom:80%;">

-3. Click **API Integration** to select to configure the API and add records in the contact list.
+3. Click **API Integration** to select to configure the API and add records to the contact list.
 <img src="../images/newlist.png" alt="API Integration" title="API Integration" style="border: 1px solid gray; zoom:80%;">

 4. Select the Method and enter the URL.